 At-Risk Animals Playbook

-This playbook can help you create an objective at-risk animal process so that you are constantly evaluating each animal as an individual based on the resources available to you today.
+This playbook can help you create an objective “at-risk” animal process so that you are constantly evaluating each animal as an individual based on the resources available to you today.
 Thirty-five years ago, around 17 million animals lost their lives in shelters every year simply because they didn’t have safe places to call home.
-Today, that number is down to around 733,000 per year because people like you challenged the status quo, engaged your community and implemented proactive programs to say no to ending the lives of healthy and treatable animals.
+Today, that number is down to around 350,000 per year because people like you challenged the status quo, engaged your community and implemented proactive programs to say no to ending the lives of healthy and treatable animals.

 Pilot programs have been turned into successful programs that use proven strategies and resources that were not available 35 (or even five) years ago.
 What seemed impossible yesterday is a reality today.
 Agencies all over the country in various locations and with differing demographics have successfully implemented protocols to assess at-risk animals in their facilities who may have an option for a positive outcome.
 Utilizing their experiences, standard operating procedures and proven strategies, we offer the following information to help you create your own at-risk protocol.

-A standardized, consistent and transparent process for identifying animals who are at risk of not making it out of the shelter alive, along with identifying potential paths for them to have a positive outcome, will not only assist in increasing lifesaving, it will reduce the burden on your staff.
+A standardized, consistent and transparent process for identifying animals who are at risk of not making it out of the shelter alive, along with identifying potential paths for them to have a positive outcome, will not only assist in increasing lifesaving, but it will also reduce the burden on your staff.
 The decision to end the life of an animal is not taken lightly by anyone who works at a shelter.
 This process will help you to assess the ability of the shelter and the community to meet the needs of all animals and to ensure that those needs are reviewed and evaluated individually in a timely manner.

 As lifesaving programs and processes are developed and strengthened, the number of animals and categories of those at risk will continue to decrease.
 Nothing in this document is meant to imply that animals or certain populations of animals must be euthanized.
 However, by having a procedure to document, evaluate potential for, and attempt to achieve a live outcome for all animals in the shelter’s care, agencies can ensure that all animals have been afforded the advocacy and resources to try to achieve a live outcome.